BorisThoris/MusicalAppReactConcept/PROJECT_CACHE.md

 3. **Processing**: Events are processed for overlaps and grouping
 4. **Rendering**: Events are rendered as Konva elements

+### **Theme Integration**
+1. **Design Tokens**: Consistent colors, typography, spacing, and other design values
+2. **Component Styling**: Styled components use theme tokens
+3. **Global Styles**: Consistent base styling across the application
+4. **Customization**: Easy theme extension and customization

-This cache file provides a comprehensive overview of the project structure, key components, data structures, and important patterns for efficient development and debugging.
+This cache file provides a comprehensive overview of the project structure, key components, data structures, theme system, and important patterns for efficient development and debugging.